CCDigitalDevils/SkyStone/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 After the prefix, other conventions will apply:

 * Sensor class names are constructed as:    Sensor - Company - Type
-* Hardware class names are constructed as:  Hardware - Robot type
+* ccdd.Unused.Hardware class names are constructed as:  ccdd.Unused.Hardware - Robot type
 * Pushbot class names are constructed as:   Pushbot - Mode - Action - OpModetype
 * Concept class names are constructed as:   Concept - Topic - OpModetype
 * Library class names are constructed as:   Library - Topic - OpModetype